 Weekend indulgence.
 Dutch Baby Pancake with Summer Fruit, a flan-style brunch or late night snack that induces a carbohydrate coma and yet feels healthy because hey, there’s fruit.

 I’ve never understood the name Dutch Baby Pancake because the origin of the recipe is German, from pfannkuchen, sometimes called German Pancakes they’re usually served with sugar and lemon.
 In France the same batter, essentially a crepe batter, is used in clafoutis.
 We could call this dish Clafoutis with Summer Fruit, but the French (most notably the french Chef in my life) would correct us as it cannot be called Clafoutis unless the fruit added is cherries.
 If you want to cook it in the French style then reduce your temperature to make a flat, evenly cooked, softly browned flan as opposed to the high-sided, fluffy German style Dutch Baby Pancake.

 Gypsy Kitchen Tip: Regardless of what we call it, I find the fruit tends to sink to the bottom and burn in dishes like this one, so I blind bake about a cup or so of batter on the bottom of the cast iron pan to form a ‘crust’ before adding the fruit.
 The results?
 Picture perfect every time.

 Heavy enough to fill the gap, light enough to make it snackable; done well this is a recipe that rarely fails to satisfy.
-An easy, one pan meal, perfect for the cottage, to use up all that summer fruit that is so irresistible, then watch the center slowly sink as it cools to make it a warm, comforting classic.
+An easy, one pan brunch, perfect for the cottage, to use up all that summer fruit that is so irresistible, then watch the center slowly sink as it cools to make it a warm, comforting classic.

 And, it’ll make you look like a kitchen rock star.